The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 \subsection{Counting closed geodesics}

 We begin with a topological result.
-Let~$V$ be a compact surface with constant curvature.
-It is easy to see that there are infinitely many closed geodesics since each free homotopy class (i.e., conjugacy classes) in $\pi_1(V)$ contains a closed geodesic.
+Let~$V$ be a compact surface of constant negative curvature.
+It is easy to see that there are infinitely many closed geodesics since each free homotopy class (i.e., conjugacy class) in $\pi_1(V)$ contains a closed geodesic.
 Furthermore, there are countably many closed geodesics since each free homotopy class for a negatively curved surface contains precisely one closed geodesic.
-By a closed geodesic we mean the directed closed geodesics, i.e., each curve considered as a set actually corresponds to two directed geodesics, which differ by their orientation.
+By a closed geodesic we mean the directed closed geodesics, i.e., each curve considered as a set actually corresponds to two directed geodesics, which differ by orientation.

-Let $\gamma$ denote a (primitive) closed geodesic of length $\ell(\gamma)$.
-These are in bijection with the closed orbits of the geodesics flow of the same length.
+Let us denote by $\ell(\gamma)$ the length a (primitive) closed geodesic~$\gamma$.
+Closed geodesics are in bijection with the (prime) closed orbits of the geodesics flow of the same length.